 Dr. Dan made designed this program to be very comprehensive and simple by breaking down very complicated vocal concept into simple terms, so students could understand and practice easily.

 However, if you are an advanced singer like me, this product is probably not the right one for you.
 I would rather recommend Robert Lunte’s vocal program The Four Pillars of Singing.
 You can read my review here.

 2. The lessons and exercises tend to be a little too easy and general.

 I understand that Dr. Dan is trying to make this program as comprehensive as possible for all students to benefit from, but I feel that even beginning students could be challenged with a more difficult vocal workout.

 This is just my attempt to nitpick negative things about this very high-quality program.
 There you have it.
 Time to wrapped things up!

 Finally, is it worth it to invest in this program?
 My Conclusion…

-For an incredible low price of $147 AUD, which is approx. $100 USD, you get to own the entire course of Voice Essentials 1.
+For an incredible low price of $197, you get to own the entire course of Voice Essentials 1.

 I hope this review has been helpful for you to make a better decision on whether or not to invest in this singing program.